Alpha-Innovator/AdaptiveDiffusion/README.md

 ## Installation

 Please follow the [installation](https://github.com/huggingface/diffusers/blob/main/README.md) to complete the installation.
-If the evaluation is required, `clean-fid` and `calculate_fvd` should be installed for images and videos, respectively.
+If the evaluation is required, `clean-fid` should be installed for images and videos.

 ```
-pip install git+https://github.com/zhijian-liu/torchprofile datasets torchmetrics dominate clean-fid calculate_fvd
+pip install git+https://github.com/zhijian-liu/torchprofile datasets torchmetrics dominate clean-fid
 ```

 ## Quickstart